wjayee/tp/docs/team/blizzeracz.md

 * **Project management**:
     * Created team organization, team repository, and set up repository with MarkBind and Codecov
-    * Created milestones and assigned issues to team members for v1.1
+    * Created milestones and assigned issues to team members for v1.1, v1.2, v1.3, v1.4

 * **Enhancements to existing features**
-    * Added "Edit" feature for Animal Catalog
+    * Modify "Edit" feature for Animal Catalog
-    * Added "Add" feature for Animal Catalog
+    * Modify "Add" feature for Animal Catalog

 * **Documentation**:
   * User Guide:
-        to be added
+    * Added documentation for the features `addAnimal`, `editAnimal`
+    * Added documentation for command summary and features summary
   * Developer Guide:
-      to be added
+    * Added documentation for use cases for addAnimal
+    * Added documentation for Logic component of PawFection

 * **Team Tasks**:
     * Updated AboutUs description
     * Updated ReadMe description and uploaded pictures
+    * Updated DG
+    * Refactored code for PawFection

 * **Community**:
     * PRs reviewed (with non-trivial review comments): *To be added soon...*
-    * Contributed to forum discussions: *To be added soon...*
     * Reported bugs and suggestions for other teams in the class: *To be added soon...*

-* **Beyond the project team**: